+Home Museum Wanted Specs Previous Next

 The Unique Digit Rendition of the Itron Display

-The top circuit board contains the display subsystem, consisting of the unique 8-segment Itron display tubes (the first use of these tubes in a calculator application), discrete transistor display driver circuitry, and a single hybrid device that also helps with display driving duties.
+The top circuit board contains the display subsystem, consisting of the unique 8-segment Itron display tubes, discrete transistor display driver circuitry, and a single hybrid device that also helps with display driving duties.

 The Iseden-made "Itron" Display Tubes in the QT-8D